 When it comes to purchasing tires, “a good place to start is to consider buying the same ones that came on the car,” says Dan Edmunds, director of vehicle testing for car site Edmunds.com.
 If you like the way the car rides and handles, buy the original equipment, or OE, tires your car came with from the manufacturer.
 But if you want to change the ride characteristics of your car, you’ll need to do a bit more research."
 EVtires.com would add that tire tech and information may have changed since you purchased your EV.
 Staying up to date on the fast changing technology and purchase options for electric vehicle tires is very important.

-You will find the latest information on EV tires here at EVtires.com.
-We will be adding and updating much more information on tires for electric vehicles and purchase options for your Electric Vehicle tires throughout 2019.
+Whether you need electric vehicle tires for your Tesla, Nissan Leaf, Chevy Bolt or any other EV, you will find the latest information to help you find the best tires for your EV here at EVtires.com.
+We will be adding and updating much more information on tires for electric vehicles throughout 2020.

 “The combination of increasing regulations to reduce emissions, the desire to reduce dependence on fossil fuels, and rapid gains in battery technology is creating an ideal environment for electric vehicles.
 We are working with automakers to introduce our Electric Drive Technology next year designed to address the unique performance requirements of this growing vehicle segment.”

 Thanks for visiting EVtires.com.
 Much more info coming throughout 2020, blogs, reviews,

 current available tire recommendations, etc. We will also be adding our Twitter and Facebook pages.

 Drop us a line, bookmark this page and come back soon.